Who we are

 Developing a better understanding of our supporters through their personal data allows us make better decisions, fundraise more efficiently and, ultimately, helps us to save and improve the lives of cancer patients on your very own streets and beyond.

 - how we will use personal information we collect about you;

 - our commitment to keep your information secure on what occasion it might be shared with anyone else;

 - how we keep your personal information up-to-date;

 - how long we keep your personal information for;

 - your choices and rights to know what we know about you, make changes or ask us to stop using your personal information;

 We are committed to safeguarding your personal information.
-Whenever you provide such information, we are legally obliged to use your information in line with all laws concerning the protection of personal information, including the Data Protection Act 1998 and the Privacy & Electronic Communications (EC Directive) Regulations 2003.
+Whenever you provide such information, we are legally obliged to use your information in line with all laws concerning the protection of personal information, including the The General Data Protection Regulation (GDPR) and the Privacy & Electronic Communications (EC Directive) Regulations 2003.

 Links to third party websites